MaxwellKJr/mjcodes/content/blog/time-for-change-when-change-is-hard/index.md

   least that’s what I thought) to make it a super-active tech site once it was done but sadly, that was not the reality.
 ---
-**NOTE**: The next 2 or 3 posts (this one included) will be more personal and not necessarily technical because I want you know me as a person first.
+**NOTE:** The next 2 or 3 posts (this one included) will be more personal and not necessarily technical because I want you know me as a person first.
 A person who is prone to *error* and make *stupid mistakes*, so consider these posts as life hacks.
 Are we clear?
 Okay, read along now.

 #### Be careful with what you wish for 🙃